 The second part is the jerk where you need to lift the bar from its spot against your shoulders up and over your head.
 As you lift the barbell up and over, be sure to bend your knees to take the impact of the weight.
 Then push yourself into a straight standing position with your feet torso width apart.

 This move works the arms and upper body but also adds that extra push to your back and shoulders when you pause in the middle.

 See how it’s done here!

-For Olympic weightlifting, these two lifts are needed to compete.
+For competitive or olympic weightlifting, these two lifts are needed to compete.
 Or you could just learn how to do them for fun.
 Either way, you are building strength and muscle, whilst also pushing yourself as far as you can go.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.